enzofrancescaHM/RoomXRNative/readme.md

 - implement chat with: https://github.com/FaridSafi/react-native-gifted-chat
 - (Whiteboard) implement Decals
 - evaluate possibility to remove reanimated2 dependency

-## In Progress:
 - Save usb option to the persistent memory
 - Evaluate why scannerpage crashes sometimes, maybe because it searches for back camera and
   not always is present
-- Evaluate disconnect and riconnect the Univet glasses cases, it should gracely manage those states
 - [FIX] First chat message is not displayed on the Univet glasses

+## In Progress:
+- Evaluate disconnect and riconnect the Univet glasses cases, it should gracely manage those states at the moment we could also try to remove ReactNAtiveUsbMOdule at all and do everything at UvcCapturer level...

 ## Done: